billwear/maas-rad/tips-tricks-and-traps.md

     host    maasdb  maas    0/0     md5

-Be sure to replace `0/0`, above, with the proper CIDR to restrict acccess to a specific subnet.
+Be sure to replace `0/0`, above, with the proper CIDR to restrict access to a specific subnet.
 Finally, you can import the database dump with:

     sudo -u postgres pg_restore -d maasdb maasdb-dump.tar